Economic Informatics I

 Teaching results

-A. Distinguish types of enterprise IS (information systems), their functionality and trends in IS development, which are based on appropriate methods and architecture.
+A. Distinguish between types of enterprise information systems (IS), their functionality, and development trends, based on appropriate methods and architectures.

-B. Distinguish different types of organizational structures, differences between functional and process management of the company.
+B. Distinguish between various types of organizational structures and the differences between functional and process-based enterprise management.

-E. Master the principles of writing seminar papers and other serious professional papers so that these works are compiled from credible sources, have a systematic structure and relevant content.
-The seminar paper is prepared in groups, thanks to which students develop team cooperation and at the same time learn the basic principles of writing final theses.
+E. Apply the principles of writing academic reports and other professional papers, ensuring that these works are based on credible sources, have a systematic structure, and are relevant.
+Reports are developed in small teams, promoting teamwork and familiarization with the principles of writing final theses.

 Indicative content